 Data and related documentation are made available depositing them in the repository of choice (Zenodo), together with the publications, and are accessible free of charge for any user.
+All the experimental data will be allocated to Zenodo repository will be anonymous.
+No personal or pseudonymized data will be published on Zenodo repository.
+Zenodo is a repository built by CERN, within the

-Zenodo is a repository built by CERN, within the OpenAIRE project, with the aim of supporting the EC's Open Data policy by providing a set of tools for funded research.
+OpenAIRE project, with the aim of supporting the EC's Open Data policy by providing a set of tools for funded research.
 Zenodo provides tools to deposit publications and related data and to link them.
 Any needed restriction in access to the data is evaluated before final publication, in accordance with ethical aspects (conducting research with humans and children) and with protection of personal data.